-In the image to the left you can see what the player can see.
+On the left image you can see what the player can see.
 It looks like only a few walls, some lockers and a door is rendered.
 On the right the camera has been moved back and it is now possible to see all the objects that get rendered this frame.
-There are a lot more than what it looks like in the left picture.
+There area a lot more than what it looks like on the left.